FranekMarciniak/portfoliosite/src/content/tech/Tech.md

 ---
-title: This is tech
+title: This is tech I use
 id: tech
 ---

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Voluptatem sunt vero porro quae quidem pariatur vero porro quae quidem pariatur
+This is some (but not all) of the tech I use in my personal projects